Want to learn SwiftUI? Start here.

-SwiftUI was announced during the keynote at WWDC19, and already we’ve seen a huge number of free tutorials as articles, YouTube videos, books, and more – it’s safe to say that folks are excited, and are keen to share that excitement with the world!
+SwiftUI was announced during the keynote at WWDC19, and already there are a huge number of free tutorials as articles, YouTube videos, books, and more – it’s safe to say that folks are excited, and are keen to share that excitement with the world.

-I’ve been creating lots of SwiftUI tutorials myself, but I’ve also been reading tutorials from many other developers.
+I’ve been creating a huge range of SwiftUI tutorials myself, but I’ve also been reading tutorials from many other developers.
 In this article I’ve tried to bring together tutorials from a variety of folks, because everyone learns differently – hopefully you’ll find a tutorial that teaches SwiftUI in a way that works great for you.

 Shortly after SwiftUI was announced I published an article called Get started with SwiftUI, which outlines the basics of creating views, stacks, lists, and more.